-These grain-free waffles are packed are easy to make, and are packed with so much flavor.
+These grain-free pumpkin paleo waffles are so easy to make, and are packed with so much flavor.
 They’re perfect for breakfast on-the-go or an autumn brunch!

 It took me several times to get these Paleo Pumpkin Waffles right!
 Like more times than I’d care to admit, but once I got it right…I got it riiiight.
 For a while I was trying to actually make this a paleo pumpkin pancake recipe and they kept coming out dense and I wasn’t into them.